TritonDataCenter/manta-marlin/src/node-hyprlofs/README.md

 ### `new Filesystem(mountpoint)`: work with a hyprlofs filesystem

 The constructor creates a handle for issuing subsequent hyprlofs requests.
-This does *not* mount the filesystem or create any mappings, but this call will fail if the given mountpoint does not already exist.
+This does *not* mount the filesystem or create any mappings.
+The mountpoint itself will not be validated until it's used by one of the other methods.

 ### `fs.mount(callback)`: mount a hyprlofs filesystem

 Mounts a new **read-only** hyprlofs filesystem at this object's mountpoint.
 The filesystem initially contains no mappings.

+If a hyprlofs filesystem cannot be mounted at the object's mountpoint, this call will fail.

 ### `fs.unmount(callback)`: unmount a hyprlofs filesystem